 If you take a closer look at these rights, you’ll see how one simple mistake or accident from Jenna can have huge security implications.
 Especially when handling sensitive data.

 To that, we advise you to identify a ‘Drive treasurer(s)’ and transfer ownership of sensitive files and folders to them.
 That could be an IT admin or a trusted user familiar with the best security practices there.

-This will significantly boost your Google Drive security against major security incidents like data loss or data breach.
+This will significantly boost your Google Drive DLP against major security incidents.

 1. The new owner will be able to remove the original owner entirely from the file whenever they wish.

 2. The original owner will no longer be able to delete the file or share it with anyone else.

 How to Transfer Google Drive File Ownership?